 1. Finding a Budget that Works for You

-The first step to smart budgeting is—you guessed it—actually making a budget.
-This isn’t as hard as it sounds.
-Start by making a list of your monthly expenses in two categories: fixed expenses (those that stay roughly the same every month, such as rent, utilities, and insurance) and variable expenses (those that fluctuate, such as eating out and entertainment).
+The first step to smart budgeting is actually making a budget.
+Start by making a list of monthly expenses in two categories: fixed expenses (those that stay roughly the same every month, such as rent, utilities, and insurance) and variable expenses (those that fluctuate, such as eating out and entertainment).

-It bears repeating: your expenses should not exceed the money you bring in.
-On a medical fellowship, you might be tempted to bite off more than you can chew financially with the expectation that your salary will soon increase dramatically.
+Expenses should not exceed the money you bring in.
+During a medical fellowship, you might be tempted to bite off more than you can chew financially with the expectation that your salary will soon increase dramatically.
 But going into debt isn’t a savvy way to start off your career.

-Credit cards generally have the highest interest rates (currently more than 17% on average), so even a small balance can balloon into substantial debt down the line.
-Failing to make payments, or using too much of your credit, can impact your credit score, which can make a difference when, for example, you’re looking for a mortgage or car loan.
+Credit cards generally have the highest interest rates, so even a small balance can balloon into substantial debt down the line.
+Failing to make payments or using too much available credit could impact an individual’s credit score, which could make a difference when looking for a mortgage or car loan.

 3. Choosing Housing Carefully

-For most people, housing is their single largest monthly expense.
-That’s why it’s worth putting in the effort to find the most affordable option you can.
-If you’re in a particularly expensive market, consider getting roommates.
-And remember that the closer you are to your workplace, the more you can save on commuting costs.
+For most people, housing is the single largest monthly expense.
+That’s why it’s worth putting in the effort to find an affordable option that meets your needs.
+In a particularly expensive market, it may be worth getting roommates.
+Another factor to consider—the closer you are to your workplace, the more that can potentially be saved in commuting costs.

 4. Delaying the Purchase of a New Car

-If you live in an urban area, think about whether you can use public transit or carpool to get to work.
+For those living in an urban area, think about whether public transit or carpooling may be options for getting to work.
 If a vehicle is non-negotiable, consider a used car rather than a new one.
-Cars lose much of their value when they’re driven off the lot for the first time, so might want to seek out used cars that are in great shape at a great price.
-And if you get a car, consider carpooling which can help you save on gas, tolls, and parking.
+Cars lose much of their value when they’re driven off the lot for the first time, so it may be worth seeking out used cars that are in great shape at a great price.

 5. Saving on Food

-Grocery shop knowing what’s on sale, what produce is in season, and even take a chance on generic versions of brand-name foods.
+When you grocery shop, purchase what’s on sale, learn what produce is in season, and consider purchasing generic brands.
 Look for nonperishable items in bulk at discount stores.
 If you’re feeling extra thrifty, clipping coupons could save you some change, too.
 Some stores even offer coupons through their app—no clipping required.

 6. Traveling with Rewards Points

-You’ll probably want to go on vacation and take a break from all your hard work.
-But your well-deserved trip doesn’t have to break the bank.
-If you have a decent enough credit score, you may qualify for credit cards that offer significant point bonuses, which can be redeemed for travel costs like flights, hotels, or rental cars.
-Most cards require you to spend a certain amount up front to qualify for a bonus, so double check you’re not taking on unnecessary expenses or carrying a balance if you don’t need to.
+During your fellowship, you’ll probably want to go on vacation and take a well-deserved break.
+But your trip doesn’t have to break the bank.
+Fellows with a decent enough credit score may qualify for credit cards that offer significant point bonuses, which can be redeemed for travel costs like flights, hotels, or rental cars.
+Some cards may require cardholders to spend a certain amount upfront to qualify for a bonus, so double check you’re not taking on unnecessary expenses or carrying a balance if you don’t need to.

 7. Taking Advantage of Income-Based Repayment Plans, Deferment, or Forbearance

-If you have eligible federal loans on which you can’t afford to make payments, the government offers options for delaying or reducing your monthly payment if you meet certain qualifications.
-Income-based repayment plans allow you to tie your monthly payment to what you make, and the balance is generally forgiven after a certain number of years (currently anywhere between 20 to 25 years).
+Income-based repayment plans allow borrowers to tie their monthly payment to what they make, and the balance is generally forgiven after a certain number of years (currently anywhere between 20 to 25 years).

-If you’re looking to go into public health, you can also consider the Public Service Loan Forgiveness program.
-If you work for a qualifying non-profit establishment, you may be able to get your loans forgiven after 10 years of income-based payments.
+Fellows who are interested in pursuing a career in public health may also consider the Public Service Loan Forgiveness program.
+In that program, borrowers who work for a qualifying non-profit establishment may be able to get their loans forgiven after 10 years of income-based payments.

 8. Trying to Save

-Given your salary, you may not have a ton of extra room in your budget.
-But if you can manage to cut costs enough, you would be smart to start saving as soon as you can.
-If you don’t already have an emergency fund, you can try to put away some money every month until you have three to six months of living expenses saved.
+For example, if you don’t already have an emergency fund, you could try to put away some money every month until you have about three to six months of living expenses saved.

 9. Considering Passive Income

-You probably don’t have much extra time to take on a side hustle.
+As a fellow, you probably don’t have extra time to take on a side hustle.
 If you’re looking for ways to potentially boost your pay, consider looking into low-effort side hustles as sources of passive income, which can allow you to earn money without investing much time or energy.

 Examples include renting out your room or car, wrapping your car in ads, or creating an online course.
-You may have to put in some effort up front, but if you can increase your cash flow without working too much, it could be worth it.
+It may require some effort up front, but if you can increase your cash flow without working too much, it could be worth it.

 10. Refinancing Your Student Loans

-When you refinance your loans—both federal and private—with a private lender, you typically get a new loan at a new interest rate and/or a new term
+When you refinance your loans—both federal and private student loans—with a private lender, you typically get a new loan at a new interest rate and/or a new term.

-Depending on your situation, refinancing can lower your monthly payment.
-Many online lenders consider a variety of factors when determining your eligibility and loan terms, however, including your educational background, earning potential, credit score, and other factors.
+Depending on your situation, student loan refinancing can lower your monthly payment.
+Many online lenders consider a variety of factors when determining your eligibility and loan terms, including your educational background, earning potential, credit score, and other factors.

-Keep in mind that when refinancing with a private lender, you do give up the benefits that come with most federal student loans, like deferment, forbearance, or income-based repayment programs.
-If refinancing lowers your monthly payments, however, it could help you start making a dent on your loans instead of deferring them.
+Keep in mind that when refinancing with a private lender, you do give up the federal benefits that come with most federal student loans, such as deferment, forbearance, income-based repayment programs, and student loan forgiveness.
+If you plan on using those programs at any point in time, it is not recommended to refinance your federal student loans.